A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Background

 The EVM is a Turing-complete virtual machine that runs on every node of the Ethereum network and other EVM-based blockchains.
-It provides a secure and isolated environment for smart contracts execution~\cite{evm}.
+It provides a secure and isolated environment for smart contract execution~\cite{evm}.
 Gas is the unit of computation in the EVM, and every operation performed by the EVM has a gas cost associated with it~\cite{gas-fees}.
 The user pays this cost in the form of gas fees, to the miner/validator who executes the smart contract.
 It is the miner's incentive to execute the smart contract and record the results on the blockchain, but also a way to prevent spam and denial of service attacks.
 Storage in the EVM is linked to the concept of gas, as every operation involving storage – whether it is writing new data or modifying existing data – incurs a gas cost.
 This cost is proportional to the storage resources consumed, reflecting the principle that the more network resources (like memory and storage space) a transaction uses, the more it needs to compensate the network.
 Every smart contract has its own storage space, which is isolated and theoretically unlimited.

-The EVM utilizes a key-value store for data storage, with these key-value pairs referred to as storage slots.
-A slot's key is the hash of the contract's address and the hash of its value.
+Smart contracts' storage utilizes a key-value store, with these key-value pairs referred to as storage slots.
+A key for a storage slot is determined by the index of the slot, which is numbered contiguously from 0 to $2^{256}-1$.
 A value is a 32-byte (or 256-bit) word, also called an item.
-Data smaller than 32 bytes can be packed into a single slot, but if it is larger, the transaction will be reverted~\cite{storage-layout}.
+Data smaller than 32 bytes can be packed into a single slot, but if it is larger, the transaction is reverted~\cite{storage-layout}.
 Some types of data are stored in multiple slots, such as arrays and mappings which are stored in multiple contiguous slots~\cite{mappings-arrays-storage}.
 Strings are also stored in multiple slots, where one slot stores the length of the string, and the other slots store each 32-byte chunk of the string~\cite{bytes-string-storage}.
 A \verb|struct|, which is a collection of variables, is stored in a single slot if it fits, otherwise, it is stored in multiple contiguous slots.
 The gas cost of writing to storage increases with the number of slots written to.
 This means that writing multiple variables, if they fit within a single slot, incurs the same gas cost as writing a single variable.